ropensci/rOPTRAM/README.md

-`rOPTRAM` implements The OPtical TRapezoid Model (OPTRAM) to derive soil moisture based on the linear relation between a vegetation index, i.e. NDVI, and Land Surface Temperature (LST).

-The Short Wave Infra-red (SWIR) band is used as a proxy for LST.
-The SWIR band is transformed to Swir Transformed Reflectance (STR).
+`rOPTRAM` implements The OPtical TRapezoid Model (OPTRAM) to derive soil moisture based on the linear relation between a vegetation index, i.e. NDVI, and Shortwave Infra-red (SWIR).
+The SWIR band is transformed to SWIR Transformed Reflectance (STR).

 A scatterplot of NDVI vs. STR is used to produce wet and dry linear regression lines, and the slope/intercept coefficients of these lines